-Preparing to Deploy PCF on AWS Using Terraform
+Deploying Ops Manager on AWS Using Terraform

 Page last updated:

-You may also find it helpful to review different deployment options in the Reference Architecture for Pivotal Cloud Foundry on AWS.
+If you are deploying Pivotal Application Service (PAS), you may also find it helpful to review different deployment options in the Reference Architecture for Pivotal Cloud Foundry on AWS.

 - The Terraform CLI

-Download the AWS Terraform Templates zip file.
+Download the AWS Terraform templates ZIP file.

-Extract the contents of the zip file.
-Move the folder for your runtime,
+Extract the contents of the ZIP file.

 workspacedirectory on your local machine.